Fact Sheet: Operation Christmas Child

 What is Operation Christmas Child?

-- The Samaritan's Purse project Operation Christmas Child collects shoebox gifts—filled with school supplies, hygiene items and fun toys—and delivers them to children in need around the world to demonstrate God's love in a tangible way.
+- The Samaritan's Purse project Operation Christmas Child collects shoebox gifts—filled with fun toys, school supplies and hygiene items—and delivers them to children in need around the world to demonstrate God's love in a tangible way.
 For many of these children, the gift-filled shoebox is the first gift they have ever received.